 The second climactic point occurred on July 29, 2004 when the Mutiny played the Women's National Team of China in a World Cup preparation match, and nearly upset the 5th-ranked team in the world in front of 3000 fans in Agawam, Massachusetts.
 A stunned Chinese squad trailed the Mutiny 3-1 after 60 minutes of play and eked out a 4-3 victory in the game's final minutes.

 The Mutiny was established in 1999 and were formerly known as the Springfield Sirens.
-The team won the National Championship in 2000 as a member of the amateur women's league - the USISL's W-League.
-After winning the title, the organization accepted promotion to the Women's Premier Soccer League(WPSL), the highest level of women's soccer in the United States and changed its name to the New England Mutiny in 2002.
+The team won the National Championship in 2000 as a member of the amateur women's league - the USL's W-League.
+After winning the title, the organization accepted promotion to the WPSL, the highest level of women's soccer in the United States at the time and re-branded itself as the New England Mutiny in 2002.
 As a small-market team in western Massachusetts, the Mutiny led the WPSL in attendance for 10 consecutive seasons.

-The New England Mutiny has been internationally recognized as one of the world's top women's soccer teams, and achieved its highest ranking at No. 14 in the world.
-In the United States, the team was spotlighted by Soccer Americaas one of the nation's top teams to watch.
-In 2002, the 12-team WPSL accepted the New England Mutiny as its first-ever East Conference team.
+New England has been internationally recognized as one of the world's top women's soccer teams, and achieved its highest ranking at No. 14 in the world.
+In the United States, the team was spotlighted by Soccer America as one of the nation's "Top 11" teams to watch.
+In 2002, the 12-team WPSL accepted the Mutiny as its first-ever East Conference team.